 Step 3: Identify USB Ports by Motherboard’s Technical Specifications

-For Windows devices, press the Windows Key + “R” to open the Run Command dialog.
+- Press the Windows Key + “R” to open the Run Command dialog.

-MacOS users can determine what model their Mac is by clicking the Apple logo > “About this Mac.”
-This displays an overview of the device, including the model name.
+MacOS users can identify their Mac model by clicking the Apple logo and selecting “About this Mac.”
+This will display an overview of the device, including the model name.
 Visit the Apple support website for notebooks and desktops to check the technical specifications corresponding to your model.

 Understanding the different types of USB ports on your computer is crucial for selecting the right USB cable and optimizing data transfer speeds.
 It also helps avoid potential compatibility issues.
 By following the steps outlined in this article, you can easily identify the types of USB ports on your computer and make informed decisions when connecting devices.

 Up Next: Common Computer Cable Types and Descriptions – Learn more about different types of cables and ports.